-- In 2020, the City completed a Housing Needs Assessment to understand current and future housing needs.
-The data from that study is used to support housing policies. - The City of Salem's Affordable Housing Trust Fund Board and Planning Board collaboratively developed a housing policy that will require developers to create units affordable to households at or below 60% of the area median income as part of market rate development.
-The City will continue to implement this policy as new development projects are proposed. - In 2019, the City collaborated with Salem State University and the state Division of Capital Asset Management and Maintenance on a community visioning process to develop reuse concepts of the University's South Campus property (approximately 22 acres of land and buildings).
-The City has recommended that the University process the redevelopment through a 40R Smart Growth Overlay District as an opportunity to remove the zoning barriers at the subject site.
-A 40R Smart Growth District is a State zoning process that allows for as of right development with densities that are higher than the underlying zoning and requires that 20% of the units created be affordable. - In 2019, the City adopted an expansion of the Housing Development Incentive Program (HDIP) throughout the city.
-HDIP is a tax exemption tool that the City will continue to use to increase the feasibility of affordable development projects by providing a tax exemption to overcome financial barriers of creating affordable housing. - The City adopted zoning that allows adaptive reuse of former municipal and religious buildings into housing.
-Since the ordinance was adopted, two 100% affordable development projects have been approved and a third development project will be submitted in 2021. - In 2017, the City undertook a vision plan, Imagine Salem, which entailed an extensive bilingual public process (English and Spanish) which established goals and guiding principles for housing, employment, transportation, and community life.
-The City will continue to monitor the housing, employment, transportation and community life goals through measurable outcomes and make policy changes as deemed necessary to achieve the City's goals.
+- In 2020, the City completed a Housing Needs Assessment to understand current and future housing needs. - In 2021, the City of Salem hired a consultant and commenced a Housing Production Planning process.
+The housing production plan will identify goals and strategies to expand affordable housing options. - In 2019, the City collaborated with Salem State University and the state Division of Capital Asset Management and Maintenance on a community visioning process to develop reuse concepts of the University's South Campus property (approximately 22 acres of land and buildings).
+Redevelopment of the site with affordable housing was a identified as a top priority.
+In February of 2022 DCAMM released a RFP for the redevelopment of the site. - In 2019, the City adopted an expansion of the Housing Development Incentive Program (HDIP) throughout the city.
+HDIP is a tax exemption tool that the City will continue to use to increase the feasibility of affordable development projects by providing a tax exemption to overcome financial barriers of creating affordable housing. - In 2022 the City will consider the Urban Center Housing Tax Increment Financing as tool to support affordable housing. - The City adopted zoning that allows adaptive reuse of former municipal and religious buildings into housing.
+Since the ordinance was adopted, two 100% affordable development projects have been approved and a third development project will be submitted in 2021.